lambdacasserole/minim/README.md

 * Change `cookie_ssl_only` field to `true` if you're operating over HTTPS.
 If you're not, take a long hard look at your application and ask yourself why you're considering asking for user credentials over an insecure connection when amazing, free tools like [Let's Encrypt](https://letsencrypt.org/) exist.
 * Leave `cookie_http_only` as `true` to make the authentication cookie readable only over HTTP and not by client-side script.

-To see an example usage of Minim, [check out my demo repository](https://github.com/lambdacasserole/minim-demo).
+To see an example usage of Minim, [check out the demo repository](https://github.com/semibreve/minim-demo).

 ## Usage
 Load your Minim configuration file like this: